 Facility Closures Until Further Notice

-- All playground areas including L.O.
-Robinson Park, Ernie Mills, Chaplin A. Dinkins, III Memorial Park (City Beach) will remained closed.
-However, at this time, Ernie Mills Park main park area is open.
+- City parks are open.
 You are encouraged to self-sanitize any park amenities such as picnic tables before you use them.
 The City does not have the resources to disinfect these areas between each use.

 - Chaplin A. Dinkins, III Memorial Park (City Beach) is reopening effective Friday, June 19th except for the playground which will remain closed for now.

 - Effective Monday, 5/4/2020 Blue Run Park will re-open with social distancing still required.

 - Effective 4/17/2020, the State boat ramp facility behind Dunnellon City hall will reopen.
 Social distancing executive order must still be adhered in order for the ramp to remain open for the health, welfare and safety of the community.